openstack/charm-interface-service-control/README.md

 includes: ['interface:service-control']
 ```

-and add a provides interface of type `service-control` to your charm or layers
+and add a requires interface of type `service-control` to your charm or layers
 `metadata.yaml` eg:

 ```yaml